7 Things That Make a Fabric Print Ideal for Slipcovers

 5. Finish

-Now that you know what to look for start your search.
-Narrow down your search by fabric pattern, weight and price in the home decor section. l also like narrowing my search by my favorite brands such as:
+Now that you know what to look for, narrow down your search by fabric pattern, weight and price in the home decor section. l also like narrowing my search by my favorite brands, such as these:

-When you find prints you like, and they meet the 7 attributes, go ahead and order swatches.
+When you find prints you like, and they meet the 7 attributes, order swatches.
 Never, ever buy yardage without seeing a swatch first.

 Fabric descriptions and online images only tell part of the story.
-You have to see a swatch to review actual color, hand-feel and coverage.
-The down side of a small swatch is you can’t see the full repeat or get a good idea of how the print will look in your space.
+Order a swatch to review actual color, hand-feel and coverage.
+But to see the full repeat or get a good idea of how the print will look in your space, get a one yard piece.

 Happy print shopping!